 Having lovely original stripped oak flooring, floor to ceiling cupboard with shelving.
 Radiator, doors leading to shower room and dining room.
 Part glazed door leading to porch.
 Newly painted.

-Very recently refurbished with new tiling, low level WC, vanity wash hand basin and shower cubicle.
+New tiling, low level WC, vanity wash hand basin and shower cubicle.
 Also features an extractor fan, velux window and double glazed window to rear.

 5.36m (17ft 7in) x 3.61m (11ft 10in)